Gain skills and confidence in the kitchen to prepare for work in NYC’s food industry and beyond.

 What can we expect to learn?

 Culinary Fundamentals: During the 5 weeks of training, you’ll learn knife skills, kitchen fundamentals, cooking techniques, bakery production, basic safety and sanitation, and personal and professional skills to get you ready for a job in the food industry.
+English for Speakers of Other Languages (ESOL) for intermediate speakers is also available.

 First Course: You will learn the basic skills and knowledge you’ll need to become a successful restaurant cook.
 We’ll cover everything from time management and reading recipes to how to properly set up a work station and how to read and follow a prep sheet.
 You’ll learn technical cooking skills such as deep frying, sautéing, sauce making and more.